enonic/react4xp-npm/README.md

 `npm run setup`: initial install, run this first.

 `gradlew npmInstall`: install NPM dependencies.
-Note: in linked mode, NPM links will be preserved (by this command and the build commands).
+Note: in linked mode (see _npmLink_ below), NPM links will be preserved (by this command and the build commands).

 `gradlew cleanNpm`: delete node_modules/ folders in all packages.
-Cancels the linked mode (see below).
+Cancels the linked mode (see _npmLink_ below).

 `gradlew cleanBuilt`: delete build/ folders in all packages